johanf85/Symbollist-maintain-Excel/README.md

 Add the number for the desired code in the box 'Enter equation number for code'.
 The code for the eqaution and parameter definitions will be shown.\
 - Double check the the output
-\

 **Choose order**: Currently parameter definitions are shown based on the order on the 'Symbols' tab in Excel.
 You can order the symbols within Excel with the sort function to alphabetical (based on the latin name, the B column).
 \
 \
 **Compile the glossaries:**
 There are several ways to compile the glossaries.
-Using perl is one of them.
-Run the following command (perl has to be installed).
+Using perl is one of them. (perl has to be installed)
+\
+On my mac, running texlive, I run the following command.\
-`perl /usr/local/texlive/2017/texmf-dist/scripts/glossaries/makeglossaries main`
+`perl /usr/local/texlive/2017/texmf-dist/scripts/glossaries/makeglossaries main` \
+run this in the directory were your main.tex file is saved
 \
 \
 **Changing the Excel file**